How to Test for Theme and Plugin Conflicts

 - Clear your site's cache, if you have this option.
 Is there still a problem with MailPoet?

 - Ensure you have a backup of your website.
-Deactivating plugins doesn't lose your settings, but we cannot guarantee it.
+Most plugins and themes save settings in the site's database, and deactivating plugins or switching themes shouldn't cause loss of settings, but we cannot guarantee it.

 1. In your WordPress admin, go to Tools > Site Health > Troubleshooting and click on "Enable Troubleshooting Mode" :